-Conflict of interest occurs when a member of an assessment jury reviews a grant application from an employer, a client, or an organization where they are a board member; where they have a direct financial interest in the success or failure of an application or nomination; where the applicant or nominee is their spouse/partner, or immediate family member.
+Conflict of interest occurs when a member of a peer assessment committee reviews a grant application from an employer, a client, or an organization where they are a board member; where they have a direct financial interest in the success or failure of an application or nomination; where the applicant or nominee is their spouse/partner, or immediate family member.
 Conflict of interest may exist whether or not an individual has received personal or material gain.
 It includes both actual and perceived conflicts.

-If a jury member is associated with an application in any way as described above he/she shall disclose his/her interest, refrain from attempting to influence the decision, and not participate in the discussion or scoring.
+If a peer assessor is associated with an application in any way as described above he/she shall disclose his/her interest, refrain from attempting to influence the decision, and not participate in the discussion or scoring.

-All efforts are made to avoid jurors who may have a conflict of interest in the jury selection process.
-All jurors are requires to declare conflict of interest at the beginning of any peer jury meeting.
+All efforts are made to avoid assessors who may have a conflict of interest in the selection process.
+All assessors are required to declare a conflict of interest at the beginning of any peer assessment committee meeting.